alexpolt/alexpolt.github.io/src/lenin-lights.md

   works, very hacky.

   Also the lighting can be done **per vertex** instead of **per face**.
-To see the difference I have added a button at the bottom (there also buttons for rotation and fullscreen).
+To see the difference I have added a button at the bottom (there are also buttons for rotation and fullscreen).

   So here is the summary: it is certainly possible to do dynamic lighting using primitive ID but benefits are questionable: too many lights are needed to be provided per face to eliminate